src-mantos/personal-recruiter-user-interface/README.md

 A standard Next JS service for interfacing with job post data.

 ## Usage
-- using yarn as your build tool
+This interface may be reachable, for any more functionality we need to have the rest of the suite up and running.
 - `yarn dev` will run the hot swap dev mode on 8080
-- `yarn build & yarn start` run in standard mode on 8080
+- `yarn deploy` run in standard mode on 8080

 ## Current Scope <!--TODO:keep this up to date/high-level change log-->